Expensify/App/README.md

 ----

 # Security
-Updated rules for managing all types of chats (add/remove people)
+Updated rules for managing members across all types of chats in New Expensify

 1. ### DM